crucialfelix/atom-supercollider/README.md

 ##### 3. It should work

-If you've installed SuperCollider in a non-standard place or have a development build, then create a .supercollider.yaml file to specify the path
+If you've installed SuperCollider in a non-standard place or have a development build, then create a .supercollider.yaml file to specify the path where sclang can be found.

 See "Preferences" below.